Modelling the Christian faith through relationships

 For me, I am most comfortable modelling relationships where I simply do things alongside people, modelling life.
 My greatest role, then, is to abide in Christ and be led by the Holy Spirit.

 Recently, I have come to believe that modelling relationships is also a transformative ministry, and a ministry that we see lived out in Jesus’ life.

-Recently I had the opportunity to talk with a Han Chinese brother with whom I have spent a lot of time over the last five years.
+Recently I had the opportunity to talk with a brother from a local people group with whom I have spent a lot of time over the last five years.
 What he said is a testimony of how God can work through us in people's lives.

 Below is my friend's story as he shared it with me:

 “I really appreciate the way you have walked alongside of me and invited me into your friendships with [another local people group].
 I am thankful that you never tried to push your thoughts on me or tried to convince me to do things the way you do them.
 Because I did not feel pushed or judged, I have been able to simply observe you in the way you relate to your friends.
 What I notice is that they are never a project or an objective to you, but people you choose to love.
 You share your deepest things with them.
 I also notice that you set aside your own preferences to make them comfortable.